fiatjaf/awesome-jq/README.md

 * [sc](https://github.com/annacrombie/sc) &ndash; A lightweight [SoundCloud](https://soundcloud.com/) client, with a composable api, powered by jq.
 * [jc](https://github.com/kellyjonbrazil/jc) &ndash; CLI tool that converts the output of popular command-line programs and filetypes to JSON so they can be piped to jq.
 * [jqt](https://fadado.github.io/jqt/index.html) ([github](https://github.com/fadado/jqt)) &ndash; A web template engine that uses jq as expression language.
-* [Vudash](https://vudash.com/#/transformers/?id=jq-transformer-vudashtransformer-jq) &ndash; A flexible and JSON-powered configurable open-source dashboard with support for a jq transformer.
 * [datasette-jq](https://github.com/simonw/datasette-jq) &ndash; A plugin that enables jq queries on JSON columns on [datasette](https://datasette.readthedocs.io/) deployments.
 * [jtool](https://github.com/fadado/jtool) &ndash; jq-based JSON tools for a modern shell.
 * [just-dashboard](https://kantord.github.io/just-dashboard/) &ndash; A serverless app for implementing JSON-powered dashboards with JSON or YAML files (and jq filters as strings) serving as the only source of configuration.